-- Q. Does the rent include any of the following utilities? - C. Read the choices and mark the corresponding options that get a 'yes' response.
-Mark choice 4 if no utility is included in the rent.
+- Q. Does the rent include any of the following utilities? - C. Read the choices and select the relevant options if the response is "yes".
+Select choice 4 if utilities are not included in the rent.

 7.8 ACCESS TO COMMUNICATION TECHNOLOGY AND OTHER AMENITIES